DanaAlmkhlafi/Air-Quality-Classification/README.md

-# Air-Quality-Classification
+# Air Quality Classification
-A Big Data project that analyzes air quality data from Saudi cities using Apache Spark and machine learning.
-The project processes large datasets, performs data preprocessing and feature engineering, builds classification models, evaluates their performance, and includes a research paper documenting the methodology and results.
+This project was developed as a university team project.
+We analyzed air quality data from Saudi cities using Apache Spark and machine learning.
+As a team, we cleaned and prepared the data, built classification models, evaluated their performance, and documented our work in a research paper.
+The project gave us hands-on experience in applying Big Data techniques to solve a real-world problem.